The Best Viktor & Rolf Perfumes Aren't Limited to Flowerbomb

 This hidden gem has quickly made its way into my personal list of favorite perfumes.
 It's a floral and jasmine perfume, making it perfect for warm weather because of its herbaceous, garden-like finish.
 But if you're not a fan of jasmine, never fear: Good Fortune is also balanced out by warm, creamy bourbon vanilla.
 The result is a fragrance that can easily be spritzed on throughout the year.
 There's also an elegance and maturity to this option that lends itself to formal occasions—a sense that's also evoked in the bottle's golden accents and opulent amethyst cap.

-Top Notes: Fennel, Gentiana
+Top Notes: Fennel, gentiana

 Middle Notes: Jasmine

-Base Notes: Madagascar vanilla, Vanilla bourbon
+Base Notes: Madagascar vanilla, vanilla bourbon

-Cons: Jasmine may be polarizing for some users
+What I Don't: Jasmine may be polarizing for some users

 A warm spin on the beloved Flowerbomb scent, this option incorporates red vanilla bean accord and bourbon vanilla in addition to its titular ingredient, ruby orchid.
 Associate Commerce Editor Brooke Knappenberger stands by the creative spin on a classic, explaining, "This floral perfume takes the cake for being the most feminine in my collection.
-I'm not much of a florals fan and typically prefer gourmand scents, but this one is delectable enough to reach for constantly.
+I'm not much of a floral fan and typically prefer gourmand scents, but this one is delectable enough to reach for constantly.
 At first, this fragrance is sugary sweet, but not overly so, as vanilla and peach come through.
 The dry down is deliciously warm and sensual, too.
-It's is a date night perfume through and through and one I'll be wearing all summer long."
+It's a date night perfume through and through and one I'll be wearing all summer long."

-Top Notes: Peach, Vine
+Top Notes: Peach, vine

 Middle Note: Orchid

-Base Notes: Bourbon vanilla, Vanilla bean
+Base Notes: Bourbon vanilla, vanilla bean

-Associate Director of Social Media Lucia Tonelli loves a strong, unisex fragrance.
+Former Associate Director of Social Media Lucia Tonelli loves a strong, unisex fragrance.
 If you do too, consider this warm, spicy variation of Spicebomb.
 She writes, "If you want a fragrance that packs a punch, this is it.
-Spicebomb Night Vision by Viktor & Rolf is deep, complex, and confident; the spicy top notes are fresh and warm, which stands out when compared to traditional masculine fragrances.
+Spicebomb Night Vision by Viktor & Rolf is deep, complex, and confident; the spicy top notes are fresh and warm, which stand out when compared to traditional masculine fragrances.
 A conservative spritz will go a long way (and still turn heads), so less is more!"

-Top Notes: Apple, Mandarin, Cardamom, Grapefruit
+Top Notes: Apple, mandarin, cardamom, grapefruit

-Base Notes: Wood, Tonka bean, Almond
+Base Notes: Wood, tonka bean, almond

 The History of Viktor & Rolf

-In 1988, Viktor Horsting and Rolf Snoeren met while attending the Arnhem Academy of Art and Design in The Netherlands.
+In 1988, Viktor Horsting and Rolf Snoeren met while attending the Arnhem Academy of Art and Design in the Netherlands.
 They began collaborating in 1992 on avant-garde fashion designs, and, upon their graduation, relocated to Paris.
 Initially boxed out of the fashion world, the pair's projects instead found homes in museums and art galleries.
 Their successful early work included Hyeres in 1993, L'Hiver de L'Amour in 1995, and L'Apparence de Vide in 1995.

 Viktor & Rolf eventually became accepted into the world of haute couture and is known for its unconventional silhouettes and unique concepts.
 The label later launched a menswear line, a ready-to-wear collection, and, in 2005, a successful line of perfumes.
 Flowerbomb is their first and perhaps most popular fragrance, and it remains a modern classic.
 Indeed, today's consumers are likely more familiar with the brand's fragrances than its fashion designs.